iobis/obis-open-data/README.md

 aws s3 sync --no-sign-request s3://obis-open-data/occurrence/ ./occurrence/
 ```

-### Querying the dataset locally using Python
+### Example: Querying the dataset locally using Python

-This is an example query for a single species:
+This is an example [DuckDB](https://duckdb.org/) query for a single species against a local copy of the dataset.
+Absence records and records of insufficient quality are excluded.

 ```python
 import duckdb